mscoutermarsh/blog/_posts/2019-11-02-github-actions-deploy-to-heroku.md

 Here's a full example for Rails app.
 This runs your tests, and if successful, deploys to Heroku.

+Important: notice how the `actions/checkout` step uses `fetch-depth: 0`.
+This checks out all commits in your repo, which is important when you need to push it to Heroku.

 ```yml
 {% raw %}
 name: Ruby Test and Deploy